 Users can generate a new UniFi backup file (

-.unf) at any moment by going to Settings > Maintenance > Backup > Click Download Backup button.
-You can modify the Backup Data Retention to hold historical data (select the days) or to save your Settings only before downloading.
+.unf) at any moment by going to System Settings > Maintenance > Backup / Restore > Click Download Backup.
+You can modify what the backup will contain by selecting Settings Only or a time range to also include historical data.

 Restoring a Backup

 Method 1: Restoring in the UniFi Controller